Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Threats to Validity

-Our framework is evaluated at the level of a single embodied system rather than a fleet of robots or a distributed embodied platform.
+\paragraph{Single-system rather than fleet-scale upgrade} Our framework is evaluated at the level of a single embodied system rather than a fleet of robots or a distributed embodied platform.
 This means we do not yet address staged rollout across multiple robots, cross-robot version coordination, upgrade quarantine at fleet scale, or federated rollback policies.
 These would be natural next steps if one extends the single-agent-per-robot view into multi-robot operational settings.